-There are four essential measures in the development of safety-critical systems.
-Design of safe systems Measures to minimize random hardware errors Measures to minimize systematic hardware and software errors Organizational measures (management of functional safety) Particularly in the design of safe systems, the principle of Freedom of interference is a powerful measure.
-What’s this?
-The […]
+ISO26262 Freedom from interference : There are four essential measures in the development of safety-critical systems.
+Design of safe systems Measures to minimize random hardware errors Measures to minimize systematic hardware and software errors Organizational measures (management of functional safety) Particularly in the design of safe systems, the principle of Freedom from interference is a […]

 Configurable Software Systems in ISO26262 are discussed in part 6 Annex C. This blog summarizes important requirements of the standard and shows practice-oriented challenges of software-configurable embedded systems.
 The use of calibration data in configurable systems offers a lot of advantages.
 The functional behavior of the entire system can be adjusted by simple and rapid […]